Everything you need to know about the traditional Polynesian wedding ceremony in Bora Bora

 Sipping cocktails in freshly cut coconuts ,you will then attend a Polynesian show especially in your honor.
 Polynesian music is so romantic.

-The slack-key guitar and ukelele are the regional instruments that make the music of the islands famous.
+The slack-key guitar, ukelele and the drums are the regional instruments that make the music of the islands famous.

 To start, the dancers will interpret your own “Tahitian Wedding Song” with your own Tahitian name followed by Tane (husband) and Vahine (wife), at the sound of Aparima, slow dance where the hand motions represent the words in a song or chant.
 For example, hand movements can signify aspects of nature, such as the swaying of a tree in the breeze or a wave in the ocean, or a feeling / emotion, such as fondness or yearning.